Steem-FOSSbot/steem-fossbot-voter/docs/installation.md

 1. Create a Heroku account
 2. Deploy this project to the Heroku using the Heroku Button above
-3. Choose a name for your Voter bot (if you want) and click the _Deploy_ button
+3. Choose a name for your Voter bot (if you want)
 4. Set Configuration Variables.
 Note that without the required variables, the bot and server will not start.
 	1. **STEEM_USER**, set to your user name, without a preceding "@" symbol.
 	2. **POSTING_KEY_PRV**, set to your private Steemit posting key, used to cast votes